What this handout is about

 Knowing how to write concisely will serve you well in many situations.
 For more information on writing concisely, please consult the works below.

 Cook, Claire Kehrwald.
-Line by Line: How to Edit your Own Writing.
-Boston: Houghton Mifflin Company, 1985.
+1985.
+Line by Line: How to Improve Your Own Writing.
+Boston: Houghton Mifflin.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.